fsi-open/datasource/README.md

 ## Basic usage ##

-Lets assume that you have already preconfigured ``$driver`` (you can find documentation for specific drivers in doc folder) that allows us to fetch some data, which can be seen as array objects with specific fields - for our example let it be News objects with id, title, author, create date, short content and content.
+Let's assume that you have already preconfigured ``$driver`` (you can find documentation for specific drivers in ``doc`` folder) that allows us to fetch some data, which can be seen as array objects with specific fields - for our example let it be News objects with id, title, author, create date, short content and content.

 First we must create DataSource with proper ``$driver``.